unmannedlab/Colosseum/docs/voxel_grid.md

-AirSim provides a feature that constructs ground truth voxel grids of the world directly from Unreal Engine.
+Colosseum provides a feature that constructs ground truth voxel grids of the world directly from Unreal Engine.
 A voxel grid is a representation of the occupancy of a given world/map, by discretizing into cells of a certain size; and recording a voxel if that particular location is occupied.

 The logic for constructing the voxel grid is in WorldSimApi.cpp->createVoxelGrid().
 For now, the assumption is that the voxel grid is a cube - and the API call from Python is of the structure: